avar/DWTFYWWI/README.md

 # Alternatives

-If you want a less humorous and permissive license you might want to check out the
+If you want a less humorous (and less vulgar) but permissive license you might want to check out the
 [MIT License](http://www.opensource.org/licenses/mit-license.php), or
 the public domain terms
 [SQLite is distributed](http://www.sqlite.org/copyright.html) under.